PinkHood-xv/salat/CONTRIBUTING.md

-# Contributing to SALAT v2
+# Contributing to SALAT

-Thank you for your interest in contributing to SALAT v2!
+Thank you for your interest in contributing to SALAT!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct